A decision layer for supply chains under pressure.

 Geopolitical & quantum

 MS Quantum Computing & Cybersecurity, Oxford.
-Pentagon / White House geopolitical strategist.
+Pentagon and White House geopolitical strategist.
 Sparse data interpolation architecture.

 A scoped pilot on one product line or one critical input.
-We surface your N-tier dependency, fuse it with live logistics and risk, and hand you the exposure picture your six teams can't assemble — in weeks, not quarters.
+We surface your n-tier dependency, fuse it with live logistics and risk, and hand you the exposure picture your six teams cannot assemble — in weeks, not quarters.